JamesTsay-12/blog-site/_posts/2025-07-28-Stock-picking-Is-it-A-Fool's-Errand.md

 - Developers excited by SDKs or developer support
 - Professionals who noticed which companies were driving adoption inside their own workplaces

 These stories show that even without professional investing credentials, deep familiarity can result in prescient bets.
-In addition, I personally know of more than a few lucky or smart (or both) investors who invested in their domain of expertise with fantastic results.
+In addition, I personally know of more than a few lucky, smart (or both) investors who invested in their domain of expertise with fantastic results.

 But are they cherry-picked outliers—or a real pattern?
 Unfortunately, hard data is limited.